Adult Safeguarding Policy

 • An adult at risk or other person may tell you that they have suffered abuse or harm, or are fearful of suffering abuse or harm.

-• You may notice behaviour which gives rise to a suspicion that an adult at risk has been harmed or is at risk of harm.
+• You may notice behaviour which gives rise to a suspicion that an adult (or child) at risk has been harmed or is at risk of harm.

 Types of abuse include: